ofthekings/olympic-skateboard-performance-modeling/README.md

-# Project 2
-Alexis-John V De Los Reyes (40007779)

-## Notes
-ChatGPT was used for help in setting up the Fisher test and the Synthetic Data.
+# Modeling Performance Bias in Olympic Skateboarding (Tokyo 2020 vs Paris 2024)

-## Brief description of Assignment/Project
+## Brief description of Project

-This project looks at whether the geometries of the Tokyo 2020 and Paris 2024 Olympic park skateboarding courses favour particular trick families, and whether a simple geometry-based model can quantify such design-induced performance bias.
-More specifically, my research question: “Can a geometry-based model of park-style skateboarding courses be used to estimate how the layouts of the Tokyo 2020 and Paris 2024 Olympic park courses could advantage or penalize different trick families, and to quantify the resulting design-induced performance bias?”
+This project analyzes how the geometry of Olympic skateboarding courses (Tokyo 2020 vs Paris 2024) influences trick feasibility.
+Using a geometry-based dataset and statistical modeling, I quantify design-induced performance bias and compare how different course layouts advantage or disadvantage trick families.

 ## Setup